TheOdinProject/curriculum/foundations/introduction/asking_for_help.md

 1. Read and bookmark [this amazing article by Gordon Zhu](https://medium.com/@gordon_zhu/how-to-be-great-at-asking-questions-e37be04d0603).
 It is a great reference to refer to whenever you find yourself needing to ask for help, and you might find yourself solving your own problem as you think about the points listed in the article.
 2. Read about the [“XY Problem”](https://xyproblem.info/), which is a common pitfall programmers new or experienced alike fall into when asking questions.
 3. Check out [this article](https://stackoverflow.com/help/how-to-ask) from the world’s most popular programming help resource, Stack Overflow.
+4. While asking for help is encouraged, it's important to avoid becoming a "help vampire".
+[This resource](https://slash7.com/2006/12/22/vampires/) goes in depth to identify what a "help vampire" is, gives those who help others the tools to empower folks to ask questions effectively, and help the "help vampire" effectively.

 ### Knowledge Check:
 * Name at least one thing your question should always include.
 * Describe the “XY Problem”.
+*